Flat or drop bars? What gravel-curious riders need to know - Canadian Cycling Magazine

 Flat or drop bars?
 What gravel-curious riders need to know

-From roadies to mountain bikers, here’s how to pick the right bars for you
+Roadies and mountain bikers—here’s how to pick the right bars for you

 If you’re shopping for a gravel bike, chances are you’re already planning where you’ll ride it.
 Backroads, trails, bikepacking routes.
 But you might not have thought much about what kind of handlebars you want.
 While most gravel bikes come with drop bars by default, many manufacturers now offers a flat bar gravel bike.
 So which should you pick?